AdobeDocs/experience-manager-screens.en/help/using/wireframes.md

 >[!NOTE]
 >Typical stakeholder for this activity is a Marketing/Business Strategist.

-Wireframes are a visual representation of the anticipated digital experience that we intend to deliver.
+Wireframes are a visual representation of the anticipated digital experience that you intend to deliver.

-This process can be applied to:
+This process is applied to:

 * Asset Level view
 * Channel Level view
 * Project Level view

-This will help move the project from the prototyping phase closer to the actual deployment phase.
+This helps move the project from the prototyping phase closer to the actual deployment phase.

-From an **Asset Level view**, we should create wireframes that define various content layout options and content groupings.
-This helps to define what multiple pieces of content may look like when assembled together as a group.
+From an **Asset Level view**, you should create wireframes that define various content layout options and content groupings.
+This helps to define what multiple pieces of content may look like when assembled as a group.
-Typically, we would be using actual production-ready graphics, images and videos in this activity.
+Typically, you would be using actual production-ready graphics, images, and videos in this activity.

-From a **Channel Level view**, we should create wireframes that show how channels of content are linked together in the overall experience including playback strategies for embedded channels.
-We can also review channel transitions that may occur as data triggers are engaged.
+From a **Channel Level view**, you should create wireframes that show how channels of content are linked together in the overall experience including playback strategies for embedded channels.
+You can also review channel transitions that may occur as data triggers are engaged.

-On a **Project Level**, we can start to model how multiple screens or experiences can work together in a physical space to provide a complete multi-touchpoint user journey.
+On a **Project Level**, you  can start to model how multiple screens or experiences can work together in a physical space to provide a complete multi-touchpoint user journey.

 This should align with the UX Journey map previously created.